jwharm/java-gi/README.md

 # Java-GI

 **Java-GI** is a tool for generating GObject-Introspection bindings for Java.
-The generated bindings use the new [Foreign Function & Memory API](https://openjdk.org/projects/panama/) (JEP 454) to directly access native resources from inside the JVM, with wrapper classes based on GObject-Introspection to offer an elegant API.
-Java-GI version 0.11 generates bindings to develop Java applications for libraries, based of the versions in GNOME Platform 47:
+The generated bindings use the [Foreign Function & Memory API](https://openjdk.org/projects/panama/) (JEP 454) to access native resources from Java, with wrapper classes based on GObject-Introspection to offer an elegant API.
+Java-GI version 0.11.* generates bindings to develop Java applications for libraries, based of the versions in GNOME Platform 47:

 | Library       | Java-GI 0.11.x | Java-GI 0.10.x | Java-GI 0.8.x and 0.9.x | Java-GI 0.7.x |
 |---------------|----------------|----------------|-------------------------|---------------|